nthState/CurtainRaiser/README.md

 ## Contributing <a name="contributing"></a>

-To get started as a new developer on the project, please follow the next steps
+To get started as a new contributor on the project, please follow the next steps

 ## Prerequisites <a name="prerequisites"></a>